byllyfish/finsy/docs/finsy_tutorial/tutorial_0.md

 - Visual Studio Code ([code.visualstudio.com](https://code.visualstudio.com/))

 I recommend using the latest release of Python 3 when using asyncio.
 Finsy requires Python 3.10 or later.
+On Mac OS, I use pyenv (installed via homebrew) to manage my python versions.

 Poetry is a useful tool for managing Python projects.